 Anxiety is hard to deal with, but connecting with others and hearing about their challenges and successes can help.
 Read about others’ experiences or share your own.

 Click below to see contributions from other visitors to this page…

-The top post is about phobia taking blood pressure.
-Click the link to be taken to a specific page about those questions and answers.
+The top question and answer post is about phobia taking blood pressure.
+Click the link to be taken to that specific page about those questions and answers.